 Hello!
 I am an Assistant Professor and the Silverman (1968) Family Career Development Professor at MIT EECS and LIDS.
 I am also a co-founder and Chair of Climate Change AI, a global nonprofit initiative to catalyze impactful work at the intersection of climate change and machine learning.

-My research focuses on machine learning for forecasting, optimization, and control in high-renewables power grids.
+My group’s research focuses on machine learning for forecasting, optimization, and control in high-renewables power grids.
 Methodologically, this entails exploring ways to incorporate relevant physics, hard constraints, and decision-making procedures into deep learning workflows.

 Previously, I was a Runway Startup Postdoc at Cornell Tech and the Jacobs Institute.
 I received my Ph.D. from the Computer Science Department and the Department of Engineering & Public Policy at Carnegie Mellon University (CMU), co-advised by Zico Kolter and Inês Azevedo.
 At CMU, I held the U.S. Department of Energy Computational Science Graduate Fellowship, the Siebel Scholarship, and the NSF Graduate Research Fellowship.
 Before starting my Ph.D., I was a Thomas J. Watson Fellow, traveling the world to study the people, technologies, and policies behind next-generation electricity systems.
 I received my undergraduate degree from Harvey Mudd College, with a major in computer science and math as well as an emphasis in environmental analysis.